Saudi billionaire Prince Alwaleed released as corruption probe winds down

 Prince Alwaleed's detention was particularly worrying for foreigners because of his international prominence as an investor in top Western companies such as Twitter <TWTR.N> and Citigroup <C.N>, and in top hotels including the George V in Paris and the Plaza in New York, the banker said.

-"The government is signalling that it wants to move to a new phase now, away from the crackdown and into other economic reforms," the banker said.
+"The government is signaling that it wants to move to a new phase now, away from the crackdown and into other economic reforms," the banker said.

 Outside Prince Alwaleed's Riyadh palace, dozens of cars lined the entrances as a huge Saudi flag flapped above.
 Guards cracked jokes and drank coffee.
 His office said the prince was out visiting family, but declined to give any details.